-- Established Laws – Genghis Khan established a Mongol common law that was known as “Yassa.”
-It prohibited things like theft, adultery, blood feuds, and bearing false witness.
+- Established Laws – Genghis Khan established a Mongol common law called “Yassa.”
+It prohibited theft, adultery, blood feuds, and bearing false witness.

 - Universal Writing System – Genghis Khan ordered the creation of a writing system based on the Uyghur alphabet.
 He saw this as a way to help him enforce his law; this writing system was widely taught.

-- Free Trade – Genghis Khan believe in free trade and using trade to gain knowledge (he had spies as merchants) and saw trade as a unifying force.
+- Free Trade – Genghis Khan believed in free trade and using trade to gain knowledge (he had spies as merchants) and saw trade as a unifying force.

 - Redistributed Wealth – Genghis Khan was extremely wealthy.
 He had conquered a lot of lands.
 But rather than hoard the land, money, and goods he gained through conquering, he gave freely to the soldiers and commanders.
 This ensured their loyalty and that they did not loot without permission.